rabbitstack/fibratus/docs/filters/rules.md

 ### Stateful rules

-Adversary often employ advanced techniques which may be daunting to detect without combining events from different data sources.
+Adversaries often employ advanced techniques which may be daunting to detect without combining events from different data sources.
 For example, detecting a remote connection attempt followed by the execution of a command shell by the same process that initiated the connection can't be expressed with regular `include` policies.
 Enter `sequence` policies.
 Sequence policies piggyback on stateful event tracking.
-These policies are able to express complex runtime threat detection scenarios.
+These policies can express complex runtime threat detection scenarios.
 Let's peer into the structure of the sequence group policy.

 ```yaml
 - group: LSASS memory dumping via legitimate or offensive tools